-Photography and videography are very popular hobbies, and millions of people enjoy practicing them.
-Even though these two hobbies might have a lot in common, there are also some key differences that photographers should understand.
+Photography and videography are very popular hobbies and careers, and millions of people enjoy practicing them.
+Even though these two hobbies might have a lot in common, there are also some key differences that photographers who wish to dive into videography should understand.

 Less space for post-processing

 A majority of passionate photography hobbyists, but professionals as well, love taking RAW photos.